What are the benefits of Twitter for business?

 Furthermore, the extremely public and immediate nature of Twitter, allowing for tweets to be sent out to the masses, can also be negative for business.
 Businesses are able to quickly engage with their customers and tailor tweets specific to these customers as a result of the immediacy of sharing via the social media channel.
 However, this also means that customers are able to publicly voice complaints they may have regarding a product or service.
 A common analogy often made about Twitter is that it’s like two people are talking loudly in a bar, so loudly in fact that everyone else can overhear their conversation!

-Twitter is one of the only social networks that are “open”, meaning once a user broadcasts a tweet, if his/her account is not private, it can be seen by anyone and everyone who is active on the social media channel in 2018.
-A user must be sure to take careful consideration over what they are posting to avoid criticism, as this could be bad for business in 2018.
+Twitter is one of the only social networks that are “open”, meaning once a user broadcasts a tweet, if his/her account is not private, it can be seen by anyone and everyone who is active on the social media channel.
+A user must be sure to take careful consideration over what they are posting to avoid criticism, as this could be bad for business.
 Furthermore, there is no way to edit a tweet once it has been posted by a user.
-This means that harsh or malicious comments towards a business cannot be hidden from other users in 2018.
+This means that harsh or malicious comments towards a business cannot be hidden from other users.

 Lastly, the very nature of Twitter is to broadcast short, succinct and to-the-point pieces of information which are restricted to 280 characters or less.
 It can, however, be difficult for businesses to express a point, advertise a product or service, or engage with customers in such few words.